 Wpump = Pump power

 Total thermal energy transferred to the building hot water system is the sum of Qww and compressor power (Wcomp) imparted to the working fluid minus internal losses (Cipolla and Maglionico 2014).
-Obtainable wastewater thermal energy was calculated, using Equation 3, based on the temperature difference between water entering and exiting the evaporator side heat exchanger (ΔTe) by working backwards from ΔTc (Kahraman and Çelebi 2009) using the reported COPs.
+Obtainable wastewater thermal energy was calculated based on the temperature difference between water entering and exiting the evaporator side heat exchanger (ΔTe) by working backwards from ΔTc (Kahraman and Çelebi 2009) using the reported COPs (Equation 3).
 The reported ΔTc values include system losses, so there is no need to consider them explicitly.

 Qww=mwwcp∆Te